Michael Hutchence: Funeral and memorial

 On 27 November 1997, Hutchence's funeral was held at St Andrew's Cathedral in Sydney and was attended by 600 people, including his family, bandmates, Paula Yates and their daughter, Hutchence's favourite singer, Tom Jones, and former girlfriends Kylie Minogue and Helena Christensen.
 The funeral was broadcast live on Australian television.
 His casket was carried out of the cathedral by members of INXS and his younger brother, Rhett; "Never Tear Us Apart" was played in the background.
 Nick Cave, a friend of Hutchence, performed his 1997 song "Into My Arms" during the funeral and requested that television cameras be switched off.
 Hutchence's parents asked that in lieu of flowers, donations should be sent to UNICEF and the Starlight Foundation.
-Rhett claimed in his 2004 book, Total XS, that on the previous day at the funeral home, Yates had put a gram of heroin into Michael's pocket.
+Rhett claimed in his 2004 book, Total XS, that on the previous day at the funeral home, Yates had told him she put a gram of heroin into Michael's pocket.

 Hutchence was cremated and his ashes were divided into thirds between his parents, his siblings, and Yates and their daughter, following a battle between his family and Yates that started over Hutchence's wish to be cremated.
 The portion that went to his mother was buried at Forest Lawn Memorial Park in Hollywood Hills, California.
 The portion that went to his father was scattered into Sydney Harbour, in Rose Bay, on what would have been Hutchence's 38th birthday on 22 January 1998, and a tombstone was placed at Northern Suburbs Memorial Gardens in North Ryde, Sydney.
 Yates kept her portion of Hutchence's ashes in a cushion she slept with.